faykris/holberton-headphones/README.md

 ## Animations ↻↺
 This project has a little demonstration of animations:
-* Nav icon become X symbol when it clicked on
+* Nav icon become X symbol when clicked on it.
-* "what we do" section icons changes color and rotates 5 degrees to the right and left
+* "what we do" section icons changes color and rotates 5 degrees to the right and left.
-* "Our results" section pentagons changes color and rotates 5 degrees to the right and left
+* "Our results" section pentagons changes color and rotates 5 degrees to the right and left.
   ![logo_png](images/hh-nav-menu.png)
   ![logo_png](images/hh-ani-rows.png)